mongibellili/QuantizedSystemSolver.jl/README.md

 [![Coverage](https://codecov.io/gh/mongibellili/QuantizedSystemSolver/branch/main/graph/badge.svg)](https://codecov.io/gh/mongibellili/QuantizedSystemSolver)
 <a style="float: right" href="https://mongibellili.github.io/QuantizedSystemSolver.jl/dev/">Documentation</a>

-The growing intricacy of contemporary engineering systems, typically reduced to differential equations with events, poses a difficulty in digitally simulating them using traditional numerical integration techniques.
-The Quantized State System (QSS) and the Linearly Implicit Quantized State System (LIQSS) are different methods for tackling such problems.
+Contemporary engineering systems, such as electrical circuits, mechanical systems with shocks, and chemical reactions with rapid kinetics, are often characterized by dynamics that can be modeled using stiff differential equations with events.
+Recently, quantization-based techniques have emerged as an effective alternative for handling such complex models.
+Methods like the Quantized State System (QSS) and the Linearly Implicit Quantized State System (LIQSS) offer promising results, particularly for large sparse stiff models.
+Unlike classic numerical integration methods, which update all system variables at each time step, the quantized approach updates individual system variables independently.
+Moreover, these methods are advantageous when dealing with discontinuous events, where traditional integrators may struggle with accuracy.
 The QuantizedSystemSolver aims to solve a set of Ordinary differential equations with a set of events.
-It implements the quantized state system methods: An approach that builds the solution by updating the system variables independently as opposed to classic integration methods that update all the system variables every step.
+It implements the quantized state system methods.
 #   <span style="color:red">Installation</span>
 QuantizedSystemSolver.jl is a [registered package](http://pkg.julialang.org), and is simply installed by the foloowing: